 As Kadrian fought to remain conscious against the torrent of power that coursed through his body, he heard Taika's defiant scream.
 Lost in that last, fatal surge, the Ancient's voice faded beyond the threshold of sound.
 In mere moments, what had been eternal was no more.

 Such power, such grandeur was not without its price, however.
 Tearing through flesh and bone, Oblivion had heeded Kadrian's whim and now, it returned to that unimaginable place that existed between reality and nothingness.
-Like a flower exposed to the glory of the noonday sun for far too long, Kadrian crumpled, his life's blood quickly staining the Inn's floor.
+Like a flower exposed to the noonday sun for too long, Kadrian crumpled, his life's blood quickly staining the Inn's floor.

-For some reason the honeyed contralto sounded familiar and when seconds later it was join by a pair of wavering sopranos, Kadrian's spirits soared.
+For some reason the honeyed contralto sounded familiar and when seconds later it was join by a pair of wavering sopranos, Kadrian's spirit soared.
 "It couldn't be," he thought to himself.
-Scrambling across the damp grass and up the steep bank, Kadrian was rewarded with a sight that he had never thought he would see again.
-A beautiful, golden-haired woman danced amongst a field of lilies, her dress as white and pristine as the flowers that seemed to reach out and caress her radiant skin.
+Scrambling across the damp grass and up the steep bank, Kadrian was rewarded with a sight that he had never thought to see again.
+A beautiful golden-haired woman danced among a field of lilies, her dress as white and pristine as the flowers that seemed to reach out and caress her radiant skin.
 Beside her were twin angels bedecked in similar gowns, their own golden ringlets held back by garlands of the graceful flowers.
-Laughing, they seemed not to notice Kadrian as he stood transfixed by their mere presence.
+Laughing, they seemed not to notice Kadrian as he stood transfixed by their presence.

 "Kaella, Ja'ayla, Ja'al," Kadrian shouted, his voice quavering as tears began to stream down his face.
 Snapping out of the sudden lethargy that had come over him, Kadrian raced out into that fragrant field.